If you want to succeed in the gig economy, your finances have to be in order. It’s that simple.

 - Axos: Axos is a full-service online bank with both personal and business accounts.
 It consistently offers some of the highest interest rates in the business, plus regular sign-up bonuses for various accounts.

 Frequently Asked Questions

 What bank is Moves Financial with?

-Moves works in a partnership with Blue Ridge Bank, a member-FDIC institution.
-Blue Ridge issues Moves accounts, so your funds are protected up to $250,000.
+Moves Financial works in partnership with Blue Ridge Bank, a member-FDIC institution.
+Blue Ridge issues Moves Financials accounts, so your funds are protected up to $250,000.

 Is Moves Financial for freelancers?